cnnrznn/cnnrznn.github.io/_drafts/evaluation-of-gomr.md

 triangle-counting program.
 As well, I perform the evaluation on two machines: my 6-core, 16GB desktop, and a 32-core, 200GB server.
 For brevity, I'll refer to them as "desktop," and "server," respectively.
 Run-times are given in seconds.
+Results are the average of 10 trials, unless otherwise stated.

 The code for the evaluation can be found here:
 - [Wordcount](https://github.com/cnnrznn/gomr/tree/master/examples/wordcount)